Search

 If your kid is already in middle school or high school and you’re just starting to think about college savings, don’t throw in the towel.
 Even saving for a few years can make a meaningful difference.

-Consider focusing on strategies that provide more immediate benefits, like maximizing tax-advantaged accounts or looking into prepaid tuition plans if your state offers them.
+Consider focusing on strategies that provide more immediate benefits, such as maximizing tax-advantaged accounts or exploring prepaid tuition plans if your state offers them.

-You might also want to have honest conversations with your teenager about the financial realities and explore options like community college for the first two years, in-state schools, or merit-based scholarships.
+You may also want to have honest conversations with your teenager about the financial realities and explore options such as community college for the first two years, in-state schools, or merit-based scholarships.

 The Scholarship and Financial Aid Reality